 Thing is, in order to crack the Insta-nut, you need one thing only: a strategy.
 However, a good strategy is always based on constant re-assessments, tweaks, and adjustments based on data and insights.
 Which is essentially what an audit is for.

 And yes, I agree: an Instagram audit might not be the most fun thing to do.
-However — it’s THE place to start if you want to do things properly.
+However, it’s THE place to start if you want to do things properly.

 So whether you’re an Instagram pro or just a beginner, read on.
 Because in today’s article I’m outlining the exact steps you need to take when auditing your Instagram from scratch.
-We’re going to focus on auditing your profile, your strategy, and your content.

-✅ Revisit your Goals and KPIs
+1. Revisit your goals and KPIs

 Before you even start looking at your Instagram, take a step back and ask yourself if you remember what your goals were when you started out.
 Was it to build brand awareness by increasing your follower numbers?
 Or to drive sales through Instagram ads?